Til-D/conspiracy-bot/data/nlu.md

 - not very good
 - extremely sad
 - so sad
+- I'm ok.
+- I'm ok

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- What are you up to?